jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 I redid how my services are structured.
-Instead of running each project on a separate VM, they're now all running on a dedicated hetzner machine.
+Instead of running each project on a separate VM, they're now all running on a dedicated Hetzner machine.
 This is what I call the nix multi monolith machine (hence forth called NMMM, pronounced like tasting something delicious prefixed with an N).